vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 EOT
 ```

 After you replace the contents of the `override.json` file with your configuration, you can edit the resources within.
-Make use that you set the template `override` variable to `true` as an input variable.
+Make sure that you set the `template_override` variable to `true` as an input variable.
 For example, within the `variables.tf` file.

 Locally run configurations do not require a Terraform `apply` command to generate the `override.json`.
 To view your current configuration, run the `terraform refresh` command.

 #### Overriding only some variables

 The `override.json` file does not need to contain all elements.
-For example,
+For example:

 ```json
 {